Zoran Luledzija

 Step 2: Enable generation of localization files

-To enable automatic generation of localization files, update the flutter section of the pubspec.yaml file.
+To enable automatic generation of localization files, please update the pubspec.yaml file by adding the following line to the flutter section.

 flutter: